 5.1 Our Pathways programme was introduced a few years ago and has already developed further in subsequent years.
-This development will continue over the next few years with the possible inclusion of a Triple Science option in a block containing only EBaac subjects.
-We are also broadening our Alternative Curriculum provision.
+This year we have introduced a Triple Science option in a block containing only EBaac subjects.
+We also plan to broaden our Alternative Curriculum provision.
 We are also hoping to further broaden the subjects on offer at KS5.

-Signe ed by J McCall, Chair of Governors:
+Signed by J McCall, Chair of Governors:

 Date: